 The project-based learning approach in the diploma places you at the centre of the learning experience.
 The programme allows for the embedding of theory and practice within the project context.
-You will gain skills and knowledge using Abode Creative Suite Industry standard software including Photoshop, Illustrator, and other software dependent on your project.
+You will gain skills and knowledge using Abode Creative Suite Industry standard software including Photoshop, Illustrator, InDesign, and other software dependent on your project.
 This programme is one year full-time (part-time options available) and your study time will be made up of contact time (class times, tutorials) and non-contact time (self-directed individual time).
 There are four 30 credit compulsory courses and to pass each course students are required to submit every assessment within the evidence portfolio and achieve a cumulative minimum of 50% across all assessments.

 More detail about this qualification

 This programme can be studied full-time or part-time and is taught in our design studios and classrooms.
 The programme is made up of four compulsory projects (courses), each worth 30 credits, with a total of 120 credits to complete the diploma.

 - Further learning about key historical principles, contexts ad conversation in art and design